-Day 1 - Wednesday, Feb 6: Arrive Miami.
-Your unforgettable journey to Cuba begins today as you arrive in Miami, Florida.
-If you are arriving at Miami International Airport, complimentary hotel shuttle service to the Crowne Plaza is available every 20 minutes from any 2nd level departure terminal, simply hail the driver as they pass.
+Day 1 - Friday, Dec 6: Tampa Overnight/ Pre-tour introductory briefing.
+Your unforgettable journey to Cuba begins today with an overnight stay in Tampa, Florida.
 This evening at 7:30pm, participate in an introductory briefing to get acquainted with your fellow travelers and review your documents and program itinerary.
-You will be informed of the departure time of the group shuttle leaving the hotel tomorrow.
-Accommodations: Crowne Plaza Miami Airport.
+You will be informed of the departure time of the group leaving the hotel tomorrow morning.
+Accommodations: Marriott Tampa Airport.

-Day 2 - Thursday, Feb 7: Miami/Havana.
-Today, transfer to the Miami International Airport to board your non-stop flight bound for Havana, Cuba’s capital city and designated UNESCO World Heritage Site.
+Day 2 - Saturday, Dec 7: Tampa/Havana.
+Check-in at Tampa International Airport to board your non-stop flight bound for Havana, Cuba’s capital city and designated UNESCO World Heritage Site.

 Bienvenidos a Havana!
 You are welcomed by your private Cuban people-to-people representative holding a Friendly Planet sign outside the arrivals terminal at the Havana Airport.
 Board your air-conditioned coach, and jump right in as you head directly to your first destination in Cuba.

-Enjoy your first lunch at a local restaurant in the center of Old Havana, followed by a leisurely orientation walk with your guide through the vibrant cobblestone streets as you immerse yourself in the colors of Cuba which surround you
+Time for lunch at a local restaurant in the center of Old Havana (not included), followed by a leisurely orientation walk with your guide through the vibrant cobblestone streets as you immerse yourself in the colors of Cuba which surround you.

 Explore the Used Booksellers Market, a cross-cultural treasure trove for readers of every genre.
 Meet local independent booksellers and engage in friendly conversation with Cuban readers about popular Cuban and American literature.

 Now that you’ve had a taste of what lies ahead during your visit to Cuba, it’s time to check in to your hotel.
-After time to rest at the hotel, engage in a discussion with a panel of English-speaking Cuban experts on the history of U.S./Cuban relations in the 20th & 21st centuries with the opportunity to ask questions in an uncensored format.
+After time to rest at the hotel, attend a brief orientation meeting to review your travel itinerary and the documentation procedures for re-entry into the USA.

-This evening, enjoy a welcome dinner at the hotel.
-Accommodations: Hotel Nacional.
-Lunch & dinner provided.
+Afterwards, enjoy a welcome dinner at the hotel.
+Accommodations: Nacional.
+Dinner provided.

 Las Terrazas was founded shortly after the Cuban Revolution in 1959 as a model community, where local farmers, known as campesinos, moved closer together in order to help each other overcome the hardships of sleeping in huts with thatched roofs, of living without electricity and of living without local schools or medical services.